UCL/rsd-engineeringcourse/session10/01python.md

 Our first session looked at the basics of programming in Python, covering data types, control and flow, functions, and modules.

+### Preparing our working environment

-In preparation for later work, we set up our tools, including:
+In preparation for later work we set up our tools, including:

 * Python
 * IPython Notebook